HadasBabayov/Anomaly-Detection-WebApp/README.md

 - Connect to port 8080 on a web page for example, write in google chrom: localhost:8080/ .
 - The web page we created has to be shown in front of you in the google chrom.
 - Now, choose on which algorithm you want to work(linear or hybrid), choose two valid csv files(for learning and for anomalies) and click checkFiles, if they are valid the button will be changed to upload files, press it and then you will see the table with all the anomlies and where it has happened.
+- If you want to exit from the server, do ctrl c where you run it.

 **Anomaly Detection Web App - Explenation Video**